engineervix/zm-ictaz/docs/part-1.md

 - “**Association**” means the Information and Communications Technology Association of Zambia established under section 3;
-- “**Authority**” has the meaning assigned to the word in the Information and Communications Technologies Act, 2009; <Annotation v-tooltip="'Act No. 15 of 2009'" />
+- “**Authority**” has the meaning assigned to the word in the Information and Communications Technologies Act, 2009; <Annotation tooltip-content="Act No. 15 of 2009" />
 - “**Committee member**” means a committee member of the Council;
-- “**computer system**” has the meaning assigned to the words in the Electronic Communications and Transactions Act, 2009; <Annotation v-tooltip="'Act No. 21 of 2009'" />
+- “**computer system**” has the meaning assigned to the words in the Electronic Communications and Transactions Act, 2009; <Annotation tooltip-content="Act No. 21 of 2009" />
 - “**Council**” means the Executive Council of the Association constituted under section 7;
 - “**financial year**” means the period of twelve months ending on 31st